 Some emails that we send you have no tracking in at all e.g. service emails with invoices or receipts attached.
 Other emails we send we can track, at an individual level, whether the user has opened and clicked on the email.
 We do not use this information at a personal level, rather we use it to understand open and click rates on our emails to try and improve them.
 If you want to be sure that none of your email activity is tracked, then you should opt out of our emails which you can do via the unsubscribe link at the bottom of every email we send.

 Cookies and Web Privacy

 Every time you visit our website, your IP (Internet Protocol) address registers on our servers.
 Your IP address reveals no information other than the number assigned to you.
 We do not use this technology to get any personal data against your knowledge or free will (for example automatically recording e-mail addresses of visitors).
 Nor do we use it for any purpose other than to help us monitor traffic on our website, or (in the case of criminal activity or misuse of our information) to cooperate with law enforcement.

-We use a number of different cookies on our site and our website.
+We use a number of different cookies on our website.
 A cookie is a small file which may be placed on your computer’s hard drive.
-Cookies allow web applications to respond to you as an individual by remembering small information about your preferences.
+Cookies allow web applications to respond to you as an individual by remembering small pieces of information about your preferences.
 If you want to know more about cookies, or how to control or delete them, then we recommend you visit www.aboutcookies.org.uk for detailed information and guidance.
 Overall, cookies help us to provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 We use the following cookies on our website:

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.